 There is the thinking that makes your identity.
-Despite the different thinking processes of all the people, there are 7 most common types of thinkers in psychology.
+Despite the different thinking processes of all people, there are the 7 most common types of thinkers in psychology.

 What are the 7 Most Common Types of Thinkers?

+There are different ways to categorize types of thinkers based on their thinking patterns and cognitive styles.
 There are 7 different types of thinkers or types of thinking in psychology:

 1. Creative Thinkers